Find the Best Mortgage

 Mortgage conversion and porting are other transactions priced without simple, straightforward rules.
 When you convert a variable mortgage, either VRM or ARM, into a fixed-rate mortgage, it is called conversion, also known as an early renewal.

 The lender will not give any discounts on their posted rates if you convert your variable rate into a fixed mortgage rate, as they would for acquiring new business.
-Any term remaining less than 5 years may be converted to keep the remaining term the same or increase the term to 5 years.
+Any term remaining less than 5 years may be converted to maintain the original term or extend it to 5 years.
 This same logic applies to the early renewal of a fixed-rate mortgage.

 Mortgage Portability